CoCoSol007/border-wars/README.md

 ## The game

-we've decided to make an turn based online game named : **Border Wars**
+We've decided to make an turn based online game named : **Border Wars**

 Code in rust using Bevy